-TITLE Assistant to Head, Darr School of Agriculture-Student Services and Public Affairs
+TITLE Assistant to the Dean, College of Agriculture - Student Services and Public Affairs

 CLASSIFICATION NUMBER 2340

-The Assistant to Head, Darr School of Agriculture (Student Services and Public Affairs) provides academic advising for selected student groups, coordinates dual credit classes, coordinates various public affairs and fundraising activities, and teaches an assigned course as needed.
+The Assistant to the Dean, College of Agriculture - Student Services and Public Affairs provides academic advising for selected student groups, coordinates dual credit classes, coordinates various public affairs and fundraising activities, and teaches an assigned course as needed.

 MINIMUM ACCEPTABLE QUALIFICATIONS